Ex-Trump aide pleads guilty, will cooperate in Russia probe

 But his power and influence waned once Trump fired Manafort in August 2016 after The Associated Press disclosed how Gates and Manafort covertly directed a Washington lobbying campaign on behalf of Ukrainian interests.

-Gates survived his mentor’s ouster and worked through the election on Trump’s inaugural committee — but among Trump aides he earned the nickname “the walking dead.”
-Gates also worked briefly with the outside political groups supporting Trump’s agenda, America First Policies and America First Action, but was pushed out of that job last year.
+Gates survived his mentor’s ouster, serving as the campaign’s liaison to the Republican National Committee and later working on Trump’s inaugural committee.
+Gates also worked briefly with America First Policies and America First Action, outside political groups supporting Trump’s agenda, but was pushed out of that job last year.

-Gates was working for Tom Barrack, a close friend of Trump’s, when he was indicted last October.
+When he was indicted last October, Gates was working for Tom Barrack, a close friend of Trump.

+Friday’s court papers accuse Gates of lying to federal agents about a March 19, 2013, meeting involving Manafort, a lobbyist and a member of Congress.
+Gates said the meeting did not include discussion of Ukraine; prosecutors say it did.

+The charges don’t name the lobbyist or the lawmaker, but filings with the Justice Department show Manafort and Vin Weber of Mercury Public Affairs met with Rep. Dana Rohrabacher, R-Calif., on that date as part of a lobbying campaign on behalf of Ukrainian interests.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)